Academic Readiness Programs

 Strategic Legal Methods (SLM) I and II

-This year, the SLM day course is linked substantively with Constitutional Law and the evening course is linked substantively to Criminal Law.
+The SLM course is tied substantively to the doctrinal courses taught in the second year, for both full-time and part-time students.
 We believe that connecting these doctrinal courses with SLM enhances students’ overall performance in both courses because students are learning the black letter law in their doctrinal courses while contemporaneously practicing critical reading, legal analysis, rule synthesis, essay organization and other skills in the SLM course.
 Skills taught and practiced in SLM I and II include:

 - Advanced critical reading